Reservoir Road (Hiking Trail)

 Location: From Wainuenue Avenue, it is the first left after Akolea Road (just after Manaolana Place on the right).

-The parking is to the left and right on either side of the car in this photo, just off the road, just before the gate and in front of the last house on the right.
+As of Fall 2017, parking is no longer allowed by the gate.
+There is a spot on the side of Waianuenue JUST after the Akolea turn.
+The road with a chain gate just above that spot is where you enter.
 The no trespassing sign refers to what is on the left.
 The sign is misleading.
 The gate itself has a sign – “No vehicular traffic beyond this point.”
 (There’s another “no trespassing” sign on a gate further in, which is always open.
 That can be ignored, too.
 It is most likely for when the gate may have been closed in the past.
 Even when the water company is working there during the week, they ignore anyone wandering around in there, so there should be no problem whatsoever… other than the one paved road branching off left from the 4 way intersection that is private and off-limits.) **IMPORTANT: Parking is very limited, and the more considerate you are, the more vehicles can fit.
 If you block the gate, they do tow!

 From Kristin: “There’s a dirt road passing several water reservoirs, owned by the water company, which continues into the Hilo watershed forest reserve.
 This is heavily used by dog walkers and groups heading to the waterfalls.
 Dogs are most often off leash; I’ve rarely encountered dogs on leash.
 Unfortunately, the road seems to be nameless.
 It is the first left after Akolea Road heading mauka up Wainuenue Avenue.
 Parking is limited, on the side of the road, not blocking any driveways or the water company gate.”
 Please click here for a map.